 As described in note 1, the School has implemented GASB Statement No. 87, Leases, which establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 As such a lessee is required to recognize a lease liability and an intangible right-to-use lease asset.
-Implementation of this standard had no effect on beginning fund balance or beginning net position.
+Implementation of this standard had no effect on beginning fund balance and an insignificant effect on beginning net position.
 Our opinions are not modified with respect to this matter.